 You came with me on AIDS Lifecycle 3, to drive me and my photographer to record the event.

-We went to together, and , and the Antelope Valley Poppy Reserve.
+We went to Portland together, and Los Angeles, and the Antelope Valley Poppy Reserve.

 You were a good truck, and you will be missed.